Everything you need to know about actor headshots, all in one place.

 How to Prepare for Your Shoot

-- The right mindset: Go in expecting to get a great shot AND have a fun time, and don't be overly obsessed with capturing the PERFECT shot.
+- The right mindset: Go in expecting to get a great shoot AND have a fun time, and don't be overly obsessed with capturing the PERFECT shot.
 This means you should have an open mind – be prepared to try different expressions and body positions.
 If you're obsessed with only capturing one type of shot, it can make it difficult for you to relax enough to get good expressions.

 - Bring your clothing and anything needed for the shoot: Headshot photographers almost never carry clothing in their studio, so be sure to plan out what you're going to wear and bring in more than you think you'll need.
 Also, if you're planning to do different hairstyles or a scruffy and clean-shaven look, don't forget to bring the tools required!

-- Plan to arrive early: Arriving late is one of the biggest pet peeves of headshot photographers, and if you're more than a couple minutes late to your shoot, its can eat into your session time.
+- Plan to arrive early: Arriving late is one of the biggest pet peeves of headshot photographers, and if you're more than a couple minutes late to your shoot, it can eat into your session time.
 To avoid feeling rushed, be sure to arrive at least 5-10 minutes early (meaning plan ahead for possible traffic delays).

 What are "Looks" and How Many Should I Do?